CaioScura/password-manager-Python/README.md

 # password-manager-Python
 a password manager made in python as a study.
 Not recommended to use professional affines.

+senha master = 123456 for you to test.

 Demo image
 ![demonstacao](https://github.com/CaioScura/password-manager-Python/assets/86533634/07e2ab56-5f86-4809-a28c-7ebde3f69afe)